Table of Contents

 Only 20% of millionaires inherited their wealth.
 The other 80% earned their money on their own.
 (The Millionaire Next Door)

 In this post, we reviewed many vital areas of financial literacy backed by financial statistics.
-We tried to make relevant points on how we may improve our money management skills by learning.
+We tried to make relevant points on improving our money management skills by learning.
 Taking one step at a time, we can strengthen our financial discipline by saving more, spending less, participating in retirement plans at work or on our own, investing more, and having an estate plan.
 Most importantly, you should have a financial plan to help you achieve your financial goals.

 Thank you for reading!!
 Please visit us at The Cents of Money to find more articles of interest.